Cheesy Zucchini Casserole Recipe (Easy to Make)

 Instructions

 - Place the sliced zucchini in a colander lined with kitchen paper over the kitchen sink, lightly sprinkle with salt, and let it sit for a minimum of 15 minutes, but preferably 30 – 45 minutes.
-Transfer the zucchini slices to a dry kitchen towel or paper, and blot the slices dry as much as possible, then set aside.4 medium Zucchini, 1 sprinkle Salt
+Transfer the zucchini slices to a dry kitchen towel or paper, and blot the slices dry as much as possible, then set aside.4 medium zucchini, 1 pinch salt

-- In a large mixing bowl, combine onion, eggs, Cheddar cheese, mozzarella cheese, vegetarian Parmesan cheese, Italian seasoning, and salt and pepper to taste.½ cup Onion, 2 Eggs, 1 cup Sharp Cheddar cheese, ½ cup Mozzarella cheese, ½ cup Vegetarian Parmesan cheese plus 2 additional tablespoons, 2 tsp Italian seasoning, Salt and pepper
+- In a large mixing bowl, combine onion, eggs, Cheddar cheese, mozzarella cheese, vegetarian Parmesan cheese, Italian seasoning, and salt and pepper to taste.½ cup onion, 2 eggs, 1 cup sharp Cheddar cheese, ½ cup mozzarella cheese, ½ cup vegetarian Parmesan cheese plus 2 additional tablespoons, 2 teaspoons Italian seasoning, Salt and pepper

 - Place the zucchini in overlapping layers and pour over the cheesy mixture so the zucchini are covered.

 - Bake uncovered for 20 minutes.
-Add Panko breadcrumbs to a small mixing bowl while it's baking, and pour over the melted butter, along with the additional vegetarian Parmesan cheese, and stir until it is fully combined.1 cup Panko breadcrumbs, 2 tbsp Butter
+Add Panko breadcrumbs to a small mixing bowl while it's baking, and pour over the melted butter, along with the additional vegetarian Parmesan cheese, and stir until it is fully combined.1 cup Panko breadcrumbs, 2 tablespoons butter

 - Remove the casserole from the oven, sprinkle the breadcrumb mixture evenly over the top, and scatter the remaining shredded Cheddar cheese.
-Baked until the cheese has melted and is bubbling and the top is golden brown approximately 20 minutes.
-Remove from the oven, serve and enjoy!1 cup Sharp Cheddar cheese
+Baked until the cheese has melted and is bubbling and the top is golden brown approximately 20 minutes.1 cup sharp Cheddar cheese

 Notes